togakangaroo/togakangaroo.github.io/_posts/2014-08-02-be-the-javascriptiest.md

 Well since that was so easy let's go one step further and clean up the remaining code

-##Final Cleanup
+## Final Cleanup

 <a class="jsbin-embed" href="http://jsbin.com/weniqu/34/embed?js,output">Final Cleanup and Working Demo</a>

-Notice that I changed `function() { toggle(true) }` to `toggle.bind(null, true)` using [Function.prototype.bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) to create a new function, with that parameter curried to true.
+Notice that I changed `function() { toggle(true) }` to `toggle.bind(null, true)` using [Function.prototype.bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) to create a new function, with it's parameter curried to true.
 It's a bit of a judgement call whether this is simpler or not, but I tend to like it.

 More interesting is how we cleared up the redundant code that would iterate the collapsers to call expand or contract